-"Granger," he croaked hoarsely, and fresh tears glazed her golden-brown eyes.
+"Granger," he croaked.
+Fresh tears glazed her brown eyes.

-"Don't be furious," she choked past the first sob that shook her thin frame.
+"Don't be furious," she choked out.
 She looked brutally unhealthy; she had, after all, been on the run for the better part of the year, eating only what she could scavenge, enduring injury, fleeing death.
 "Remus and Tonks and Colin and Fred and…and I couldn't just stand by and let you die, too, not if I could save you, just one person!"
-She struggled to bring herself under control, wiping the tears from her eyes with the hand that wasn't holding his, her chest heaving with great, hiccupping sobs.
+She struggled to bring herself under control, wiping the tears from her eyes with the hand that wasn't covering his, her chest heaving with great, hiccupping sobs.

-"Stop crying," he grimaced, "and help me sit up."
+"Stop crying," he said, mildly appalled by this display, "and help me sit up."

-"How?" he demanded roughly.
-"Nagini's bite should have killed me in mere minutes, if not seconds.
+"How?" he demanded.
+"Nagini's bite should have killed me in minutes.
 You didn't return for hours."